Now you can remain awake and watch your surgery!

 Stay awake during your surgery

-As seen in an article in The Los Angeles Times from Monday June 2, 2003, the newest trend in surgery is to remain awake during your surgical procedure.
+As seen in an article in The Los Angeles Times, the current trend in surgery is to remain awake during your surgical procedure.
 FAS for fibroids, endometriosis, adenomyosis, and ovarian cysts is pleased to offer this option.

 Although this practice is still not widely available for many procedures, given the nature of our alternative to hysterectomy for fibroids and other diseases of the uterus, our FAS program started offering this option over eight years ago.
 98% of our patients receive epidural anesthesia along with some intravenous sedation.
 This allows for the patient to remain awake during the procedure yet receive complete pain relief and as well as freedom from post-operative general anesthesia side effects such as nausea or vomiting.
 Patients are also up and out of bed much more quickly which leads to faster recoveries.
 (General anesthesia is still available for those patients who do not meet epidural guidelines or prefer to be placed under a general anesthesia)